Mentoring

 When taking part, you will need to attend:

-It is essential that all mentees attend all sessions, both to benefit as much as possible from the scheme but also as respect for the mentor and other participants.
+It is essential for mentees to attend all sessions to enable them to benefit as much as possible from the programme, and out of respect for the mentor and other participants.

-We advise that dates for all meetings are set up at the first meeting and blocked on all participants' diaries.
+We advise that dates for all meetings for the remainder of the semester are set up at the first meeting and blocked in all participants' diaries.

 Group Composition